Consider who your target audience is and promote specifically to them.

 Send some people down town in the hour or so prior to the gig and hand out flyers to anyone you consider to be in your target audience.

 Purchase or borrow a sandwich board (the kind shops put outside) and put it out on the path in front of the venue with your poster attached to it.
-Some venues may do this already, so you may want to check in advance.
+Some venues may do this already, so check in advance.

 You could also put your tour poster up in the back window of any cars that you’re travelling in, just be careful that they don’t obscure the driver’s vision.